-- a.
-Determination of whether an alley must be dedicated to the public or may be privately owned is made under 33.654.130.
-E. - b.
-Is an alley is not dedicated to the public and serves more than 5 lots, it must be owned in common by the owners of property within the land division site or the Homeowners' Association. - c.
+- 6. Pedestrian connections. - a.
+Pedestrian connections that connect or are intended to eventually connect two through streets, must be dedicated to the public. - b.
+Pedestrian connections that connect or are intended to eventually connect to a public school, park or library, must be dedicated to the public. - c.
+Pedestrian connections that are not dedicated to the public may be privately owned in common by the owners of the property within the land division site or the Homeowners' Association.
+If the pedestrian connection will not be dedicated to the public, it must be in a tract. - 7.
+Alleys. - a.
+Determination of whether an alley must be dedicated to the public or may be privately owned is made under 33.654.130.E. - b.
+If an alley is not dedicated to the public and serves more than 5 lots, it must be owned in common by the owners of property within the land division site or the Homeowners' Association. - c.
 If an alley is not dedicated to the public and serves 5 or fewer lots, it must either be placed in an easement, or owned in common by the owners of the property within the land division site or the Homeowners' Association. - 8.
 Public rights-of-way.
-All elements of public rights-of-way must be dedicated to the public, except as allowed by Paragraph B.10, below. - 9.
+All elements of public rights-of-way must be dedicated to the public, except as allowed by paragraph B.10, below. - 9.
 Private rights-of-way.
-For rights-of-way held in common ownership or owned by the Homeowners' Association, all elements of the right-of-way must be in a tract, except as allowed by Paragraph B.10, below.
-This standard does not apply to alleys serving five or fewer lots. - 10.
+For rights-of-way held in common ownership or owned by the Homeowners' Association, all elements of the right-of-way must be in a tract, except as allowed by paragraph B.10, below. - 10.
 Right-of-way elements in easements.
-Right-of-way elements may be in an easement if the following standards are met: - Temporary turnarounds.
+Right-of-way elements may be in an easement if the following standards are met: - a.
+Temporary turnarounds.
 Temporary turnarounds allowed under this Chapter may be placed in easements that also include a public access easement that allows public access on all parts of the turnaround; - b.
 Street elements.
-Sidewalks and other street elements may be placed in easements adjacent to a rightof-way if the following standards are met: - 1) A tree, rock outcropping, or other natural feature within the right-of-way precludes construction of the sidewalk or other element within the right-of-way; - 2) The easement may be up to 50 feet long, measured along the right-of-way, and up to 10 feet wide.
-See Figure 654-1; - 3) The easement must also include a public access easement that allows public access on all parts of the easement; and - 4) The City Engineer has approved the use of an easement adjacent to a public street or the Bureau of Development Services has approved the use of an easement adjacent to a private street. - c.
-Alleys.
-Alleys serving 5 or fewer lots may be placed in an easement.
+Sidewalks and other street elements may be placed in easements adjacent to a right-of-way if the following standards are met: - A tree, rock outcropping, or other natural feature within the right-of-way precludes construction of the sidewalk or other element within the right-of-way; - (2) The easement may be up to 50 feet long, measured along the right-of-way, and up to 10 feet wide.
+See Figure 654-3; - (3) The easement must also include a public access easement that allows public access on all parts of the easement; and